-Presented in Alphabetical Order

-For Fluency Development
+Presented in Alphabetical Order For Fluency Development

 Teacher says, "The letter a is a short letter.
-Short letters fill the space halfway up to the line above.
+Short letters fill the space from the baseline to the first line above.
 Start far enough in from the edge of the paper to make a clock face.
 Start at 2, go up around the clock to 2 and, without lifting the pencil, pull a line straight down to the baseline."

 "The letter b is a tall letter with a short part.
-It starts at the top with a line.
-Start just below the line above and pull the pencil down to the baseline and, without lifting the pencil, go back up almost half way to the line above and, going in the direction in which we write, make the short part starting from 10 and rounding to 8 on the clock."
-Note that the lips make a line when saying the /b/ sound.
+It starts with a line just below the second line above.
+Pull the pencil down to the baseline and, without lifting the pencil, go back up almost to the first line above and, going in the direction in which we write, make the round short part starting from 10 and rounding to 8 on the clock."
+Note that the lips make a line when saying the b sound.

-Special note regarding all letters starting with a line: Letters which start with a line sit close to the preceding letter.
+Special note regarding all letters starting with a line: Letters that start with a line sit close to the preceding letter.
 No part of a letter should ever be put before this beginning line.
 All beginning vertical or slanted letters start at the top.
 These are two important rules.
-Do not take the pencil off the page to complete any of the lowercase letters except in making the second part of k, to put the crosses on f, t, and x and to put the dots on i and j.
+Do not take the pencil off the page to complete any of the lowercase letters except in making the second part of k, to put the crosses on f, t, and t and to put the dots on t and t.
 Horizontal lines are always drawn in the direction of writing.
 Do not use the words left or right.
 Instead establish very fimly from the start the direction in which we write (and read).
 Many remedial children, both left- and right-handed, learned to make this line correctly, but before lifting the pencil they retrace it backwards.
 Make certain that no child does this, for it causes him or her to see the letters backwards, reversing the habit will help the student learn to write and read correctly.